machinable-org/machinable/docs/tutorial/introduction.md

 - Result and storage managment

-## Learn more
+## Where to go next

-Ready to get started?
-Feel free to pick a learning path that suits your preference.
+Different people have different learning styles, so the feel free to choose the resources that suit you most.

 ::: info  :student: &nbsp; [Continue with the Tutorial](./essentials/project-structure.md)